 The small grassland area around Nong Pack Chee wildlife viewing tower was a little bit more productive in terms of birds.
 There were Bright-capped Cicticola, Red-whiskered Bulbul, Barn Swallow and Hill Myna.

 One afternoon we heard the heavy hoof sounds as we were coming out onto the grassland.
 Gaurs.
 They must have been sleeping in the tall grass no more than a couple of meters away from us and quickly retreated into the forest, disturbed by our appearance.
 As hard as we looked we could not spot them.

 Reptiles of Khao Yai

-The rainy season is a good time to see the reptiles of Khao Yai.
+The rainy season is a good time to see some of Thailand’s reptiles if Khao Yai.
 We have spotted two different White-lipped Vipers, juvenile King Cobra, Oriental Whip Snake, male and female Scaly Bellied Lizards, Indo-Chinese Water Dragon, Reticulated Python at the bat cave, and two species of frogs.

-Next stop – the main spectacle of bats of Khao Yai, was a few kilometres from the temple.
+Our next stop – the main spectacle of bats of Khao Yai National Park, was a few kilometres from the temple.
 Here each day at dusk two million Wrinkle-lipped Bats emerge from their cave to hunt insects at night.
 Two million bats spilling out of a cave is indeed a wildlife spectacle.
 It seemed that the stream of bats would never end.
 Even in Gomatong cave in Borneo, I have not seen anything like it.